Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence

-When a deterministic approximation of $\Hb_t$, say $\hHb_t$, is employed in \eqref{equ:Newton}, which may come from a finite difference approximation of the second-order derivative, or from a quasi-Newton update such as BFGS or DFP, the convergence behavior is well understood.
-Specifically, if $\{\hHb_t\}_t$ are positive definite with uniform upper and lower bounds, the damped phase is preserved by the same analysis as Newton's method.
-Furthermore, the quadratically convergent phase is weakened to a superlinearly convergent phase.
-This occurs if and only if the celebrated Dennis-Mor\'e condition \citep{Dennis1974characterization} holds, i.e.,
+When a deterministic alternative of $\Hb_t$, say $\cHb_t$, is employed in \eqref{equ:Newton}, which~may come from a finite difference approximation of the second-order derivative, or from a quasi-Newton update such as BFGS or DFP, the convergence behavior is well understood.
+Specifically, if $\{\cHb_t\}_t$ are positive definite with uniform upper and lower bounds, the damped phase is preserved by the same analysis as Newton's method.
+Furthermore, the quadratically convergent phase is weakened to a superlinearly convergent phase, and the superlinear convergence occurs if and only if the celebrated Dennis-Mor\'e condition \citep{Dennis1974characterization} holds, i.e.,

-See Theorem 3.7 of \cite{Nocedal2006Numerical} for the analysis.
+See \cite[Theorem 3.7]{Nocedal2006Numerical} for the analysis.
 Recently, a deeper understanding of quasi-Newton methods for minimizing smooth and strongly convex objectives has been reported in \cite{Jin2020Non, Rodomanov2021Greedy, Rodomanov2021New, Rodomanov2021Rates}.
-These works enhanced the analysis based on Dennis-Mor\'e condition by performing a \textit{local, non-asymptotic} convergence analysis; and they provided explicit superlinear rates for different potential functions of quasi-Newton methods.
-The non-asymptotic superlinear results are more informative than asymptotic superlinear results established~via \eqref{equ:DM:cond}, i.e., $\|\xb_{t+1} - \ttxb\|/\|\xb_t - \ttxb\|\rightarrow 0$ as $t\rightarrow\infty$.
-However, those analyses highly rely on specific properties of quasi-Newton updates in the Broyden class, and they do not apply for general Hessian approximations (e.g., finite difference approximation).
+These works enhanced the analyses based on Dennis-Mor\'e condition in \eqref{equ:DM:cond} by performing a \textit{local, non-asymptotic} convergence analysis, and provided explicit superlinear rates for different potential functions of quasi-Newton methods.
+The non-asymptotic superlinear results are more informative than asymptotic superlinear results established via \eqref{equ:DM:cond}, i.e., $\|\xb_{t+1} - \ttxb\|/\|\xb_t - \ttxb\|\rightarrow 0$ as $t\rightarrow\infty$.
+However, the analyses in \cite{Jin2020Non, Rodomanov2021Greedy, Rodomanov2021New, Rodomanov2021Rates} highly rely on specific properties of quasi-Newton updates in the Broyden class, and do not apply to general Hessian approximations (e.g., finite difference~approximation).